 I told her I felt compelled to go to Brazil after falling in love with the Portuguese language and the Bossa Nova of Jobim.
 I had joined the snobbish Anglo Brazilian Society for contacts, had opened a BOLSA account and was going to Portuguese classes at the Casa do Brazil under the auspices of the Brazilian Embassy in Lancaster Gate close to my Bayswater flat.
 It was then she told me, Franco, her first cousin, was a sports journalist in Sao Paolo.

 I flew in from London to spend one night there, dumping one of my two large suitcases at the British Embassy before speeding off to Iguassu to see the waterfalls, Asuncion, capital of Paraguay and the final destination BA, before returning for two weeks to stay with a Brazilian family.
 It had been formally arranged by letter via the Society in London.
-They somewhere in the wealthy lived in the manicured suburbs far from cardboard city and street children, like Pixote, in crime ridden downtown Sao Paolo.
+They lived in luxury in the wealthy suburbs with a manicured garden and servants far from cardboard city and street children, like Pixote, in crime ridden downtown Sao Paolo.